OpenSOC/opensoc-streaming/readme.md

 # OpenSOC-Streaming

 Extensible set of Storm topologies and topology attributes for streaming, enriching, indexing, and storing telemetry in Hadoop.
-Please see the wiki for more detailed documentation.
-For general information on the project see our slides on www.getopensoc.com
+General information on OpenSOC is available at www.getopensoc.com

 ## Build Instructions